-From Thirumoolar to Pythagoras, for ages, sages, yogis, philosophers, and spiritual masters across many cultures have promoted a vegetarian diet, stressing that a meat based diet is detrimental to ones well being (mental, physical, and spiritual).
+From Thirumoolar in India to Pythagoras to Greece, for ages, sages, yogis, philosophers, and spiritual masters across many cultures have promoted a vegetarian diet, stressing that a meat based diet is detrimental to ones well being (mental, physical, and spiritual).
 It is only in this last decade people have come to acknowledge many health problems as directly related to the consumption of meat (such as cardiovascular diseases, colon cancer, kidney stones, liver disorders, blood poisoning,…).

 Humans are by and large herbivores.
 In the 6 million years of human evolution, it is only relatively very recently that humans adapted to eat meat under certain conditions (such as in regions where it was difficult to cultivate crops).
 This doesn’t change 6 million years of human evolution: the body still is essentially fit for only vegetarian food as will be shown in this article.

 Early humans started off as vegetarians (having evolved from small tree dwelling primates), cultivating crops, gathering roots and berries.
 Humans became hunters only after mastering the first stone weapons – this also allowed them to survive in in harsh/cold climates (where cultivation wasn’t possible, and they had to rely on meat).
 Also, there is substantial evidence that the first civilizations (like the Saraswati-Harappan Civilization) were predominantly vegetarians, through abundant evidence of cultivation, farming, irrigation, and granaries (with scarcely any evidence of hunting or butchering tools).

 “If you declare that you are naturally designed for such a diet, then first kill for yourself what you want to eat.
 Do it, however, only through your own resources, unaided by cleaver or cudgel or any kind of ax. [i.e. use your claws, teeth, and muscles to kill the animal]”